vivaldini/RMA_DC_UFSCar/ROS_Noetic/README.md

 > This command will load the necessary environment variables for ROS Noetic.

 > [!WARNING]
-> You will need to run this command in every new shell you open to have access to the ROS commands unless you add this line to your ".bashrc."
+> You must run this command in every new shell you open to access the ROS commands unless you add this line to your ".bashrc."

 ```bash
 echo "source /opt/ros/noetic/setup.bash" >> ~/.bashrc